Maxime999/AnyCollect/USAGE.md

  - `$1`, `$2`, `$3`, etc. will be replaced by the regex submatch with the same index. `$0` matches the whole match
  - for file content sources, `$path_0`, `$path_1`, `$path_2`, etc. will be replaced by the path component at the same index

+**Important notes after substitution**:
-**After substitution, a metric is defined by its `Name` and `Tags` fields**: if two metrics have the same `Name` and `Tags` fields, they are considered to represent the same thing.
+ - **A metric is defined by its `Name` and `Tags` fields**: if two metrics have the same `Name` and `Tags`, they are considered to represent the same thing.
 The `Unit` field is not taken into account.
 This equivalence is used to compute rates from an iteration to the next, and in case two metrics are found to be equivalent during the same iteration then their values are added.

-In the end, **the `Value` field must be convertible to a number** (either integer or floating point).
+ - **The `Value` field must be convertible to a number** (either integer or floating point).

-**If any of `Name`, `Value`, or `Tags` field is empty after substitution, the metric is considered deficient and is dropped.** The `Unit` field may be empty.
+ - **If any of `Name`, `Value`, or `Tags` field is empty, the metric is considered deficient and is dropped.** The `Unit` field may be empty.
+ - **The `Name` field should only contain lower-case alphanumeric characters and underscores `_`.** Upper-case letters will be converted to lower-case, and symbols will be replaced by underscores.

 ### Examples
 **Please refer to the examples config files in the `example` directory of this repo.**